Camping Season in Southern Vietnam

 Tom Divers is the founder and creator of Vietnam Coracle.
 He’s lived, travelled and worked in Vietnam since 2005.
 Born in London, he travelled from an early age, visiting over 40 countries (he first visited Vietnam in 1999).
 Now, whenever he has the opportunity to make a trip, he rarely looks beyond Vietnam’s borders and his trusty motorbike, Stavros.
 Read more about Tom on the About Page, Vietnam Times and ASE Podcast.

 Toward the end of the year, the southwest monsoon abates and the dry season kicks in, bringing with it an extended period of clear skies, sunshine, warm temperatures and cool nights to most provinces in southern Vietnam.
 I like to think of this as ‘Camping Season’: a months-long window of ideal weather conditions for sleeping outside in the varied landscapes of the south.
 Whether in a tent or a hammock, on the soft, sandy beaches along the coast or the pine-studded slopes of the Central Highlands, camping during this season is a joy and one of the most memorable independent travel experiences you can have in Vietnam.
 But, successful and responsible camping requires a certain amount of planning and equipment, care and diligence.
-Sadly, as camping has enjoyed a surge in popularity, particularly post-pandemic, several articles in domestic media have highlighted the problems of trash and environmental damage associated with this booming trend.
+I have written many detailed camping guides to specific locations across southern Vietnam: on this page, I have gathered them all together so that travellers can enjoy ‘Camping Season’ as much as my friends and I have done over the years.

 [Back Top]